Stay updated with our latest news and events | Click here to subscribe to our newsletter

 Liubov Nykolyshyn

-Have dedicated my efforts to supporting the Ukrainian community, and also set out to open the first Ukrainian school in Fort McMurray.
+Liubov Nykolyshyn is the principal of the Ivan Franko School of Ukrainian Studies in Fort McMurray.
+She has dedicated her efforts to supporting the Ukrainian community, and started the first Ukrainian heritage language school in Fort McMurray.

 Youth Communities